Numerically controlled oscillator: Phase truncation spurs

 Another related spurious generation method is the slight modulation due to the GRR outlined above.
 The amplitude of these spurs is low for large N and their frequency is generally too low to be detectable but they may cause issues for some applications.

 One way to reduce the truncation in the address lookup is to have several smaller lookup tables in parallel and use the upper bits to index into the tables and the lower bits to weigh them for linear or quadratic interpolation.
-Ie use a 24-bit phase accumulator to look up into two 16-bit LUTS.
+I.e., use a 24-bit phase accumulator to look up into two 16-bit LUTS.
 Address into the truncated 16 MSBs, and that plus 1.
 Linearly interpolate using the 8 LSBs as weights.
-(One could instead use 3 LUTs instead and quadratically interpolate).
+(One could instead use 3 LUTs and quadratically interpolate).
 This can result in decreased distortion for the same amount of memory at the cost of some multipliers.